Things to See & Do

 Barrgowan Vineyard hand prune the vines, hand pick the fruit and basket press manually.
 Diligence, care and gentleness are applied at all stages of the wine making process; for example, most wine transfer is achieved by gravity, not pumped.
 By scientific measurement during the wine making process, we ensure the absolute minimum use of additives.
 The overall criterion is quality, not quantity!

-The wine matures for 12+ months in the best, ultra fine grained French oak barrels available, and do not blend, filter or fine.
+The wine matures for over 12 months in the best, ultra fine grained French oak barrels available, and do not blend, filter or fine.

 Barrgowan Vineyard do not have a distributor, all wine is sold by word of mouth, mail order or email.
 If you would like to be on our mailing list, or order wine.